intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 # Imperfect Implementations Limit Protocol Evolution {#implementations}

-It can be extremely difficult to deploy a change to a protocol if there are bugs in implementations with which the new deployment needs to interoperate.
-Bugs in how new codepoints or extensions are handled often mean that endpoints will react poorly to the use of extension mechanisms.
-This can manifest as abrupt termination of sessions, errors, crashes, or disappearances of endpoints and timeouts.
+It can be extremely difficult to deploy a change to a protocol if implementations with which the new deployment needs to interoperate do not operate predictably.
+Variation in how new codepoints or extensions are handled can be the result of bugs in implementation or specifications.
+Unpredictability can manifest as abrupt termination of sessions, errors, crashes, or disappearances of endpoints and timeouts.

 Interoperability with other implementations is usually highly valued, so deploying mechanisms that trigger adverse reactions can be untenable.
-Where interoperability is a competitive advantage, this is true even if the negative reactions happen infrequently or only under relatively rare conditions.
+Where interoperability is a competitive advantage, this is true even if problems are infrequent or only occur under relatively rare conditions.

 Deploying a change to a protocol could require implementations fix a substantial proportion of the bugs that the change exposes.
 This can